ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 for sending multiple Messages with the same properties.

 Properties can be added to a MessageContext object only before the context is used for sending.
-Once a MessageContext has been used with a `Send` call, further modifications to the MessageContext object do not have any effect on this `Send` call.
+Once a MessageContext has been used with a `Send` action, further modifications to the MessageContext object do not have any effect on this `Send` call.
 Message Properties that are not added to a MessageContext object before using the context for sending will either take a specific default value or be configured based on Selection or Connection Properties